Robert Fitzhubert

 Robert Fitzhubert (fl.
 1140) was a mercenary.

+He is first mentioned in 1139.
+His origin is not known, but he is spoken of as a kinsman of William of Ypres, and as one of those Flemish mercenaries who had flocked to England at King Stephen's call.
+These mercenaries were often perceived in a negative light.
+Gervase of Canterbury, writing in the 1190s, called the Flemish mercenaries 'hungry wolves' for their behaviour in England during Stephen's reign.

+Robert fought for the Earl of Gloucester against the king.

 Malmesbury Castle

-He is first mentioned in 1139.
-His origin is not known, but he is spoken of as a kinsman of William of Ypres, and as one of those Flemish mercenaries who had flocked to England at Stephen's call.
-On 7 Oct.
-1139 he surprised by night Malmesbury Castle, which the king had seized from the Bishop of Salisbury a few months before, and burnt the village.
-The royal garrison of the castle fled for refuge to the abbey, but Robert soon pursued them thither, and, entering the chapter-house at the head of his followers, demanded that the fugitives should be handed over.
-The terrified monks with difficulty induced him to be content with the surrender of their horses.
-He was already plundering far and wide, when Stephen, on his way to attack Trowbridge, heard of his deeds, and, turning aside, laid siege to the castle.
+On 7 October 1139 he surprised by night Malmesbury Castle, which the king had seized from the Bishop of Salisbury a few months before, and burnt the village.
+The royal garrison of the castle fled for refuge to the abbey, but Robert soon pursued them.
+Entering the chapter-house at the head of his followers, he demanded that the fugitives should be handed over.
+The terrified monks with difficulty induced him to be content with the surrender of their horses instead.

+Having taken Malemesbury, Robert was plundering far and wide when Stephen, on his way to attack Trowbridge, heard of his deeds, and, turning aside, laid siege to the castle.
 At the close of a week, William prevailed on Robert to surrender, and within a fortnight of his surprising the castle he had lost it and had set out to join the Earl of Gloucester.